 - Your sewing machine and basic sewing supplies.
-The great news is you don’t need a serger!
-You can sew leotards on just an ordinary machine.
+The great news is you don't need a serger!
+You can learn how to sew a leotard on just an ordinary machine.
 (Read sewing Spandex and Lycra and with a regular machine)

 - A leotard pattern.
 You can make your own by tracing around a leotard you already have, or purchase one of my quality premium leotard patterns.
 Here are some of my bestsellers.
 I've used leotard pattern #4 for this tutorial